maybethemuhammadibrahim/obsidian/001-C++/Inheritance in C++.md

 #### 🧠 **Concept**:

 - If a function with the same name exists in the derived class, it **shadows** the base version.
+    (even if it has different parameters[i.e is overloaded] or const keyword)
 - Overload resolution occurs **only** in the scope of the derived class first.